Bydesign Logo

 History

-In 1812 Sir Edward Pellew, later Lord Viscount Exmouth, purchased the manor and it became a farm after 1828 when Exmouth built Canonteign House close by.
-It was restored by Lady Exmouth in the 1970’s and during the last few years the ancient house has been brought into the 21st century with extensive and sympathetic renovation.
+In 1812, Sir Edward Pellew, later Lord Viscount Exmouth, purchased the manor and it became a farm after 1828 when Exmouth built Canonteign House close by.
+It was restored by Lady Exmouth in the 1970s and, during recent years, the ancient house has been brought into the 21st century with extensive and sympathetic renovation.

-Today it is a comfortable and workable family house, combining the best of its 400 year old origins with the conveniences of modern technology.
-It is a beautiful property which has been sympathetically cared for to ensure it continues to stand proudly for decades to come.
+Today, Canonteign Manor is an extraordinary and beautifully maintained historic property, combining the character of its 400-year-old origins with the comfort and convenience of modern technology.
+It has been sympathetically cared for to ensure it continues to stand proudly for decades to come.

 Interior

-Most of the principal rooms have a focal point of a granite fireplace and enjoy spectacular views across the valley of the river Teign.
-From the main entrance you step into the dining hall, an impressive space by anyone’s standards.
-With stone floor, intricate wood panelling on the walls and beautiful stone mullion windows it is a very special space indeed with a substantial dining table which comfortably seats twenty guests.
-A large open fireplace is a beautiful focal point.
+Most of the principal rooms have a focal point of a granite fireplace and enjoy spectacular views across the valley of the River Teign.
+From the main entrance, you step into the dining hall, an impressive space by anyone’s standards.
+With a stone floor, intricate wood panelling on the walls and beautiful stone mullion windows, it is a very special space indeed, with a substantial dining table which comfortably seats twenty guests.
+A large open fireplace provides a beautiful focal point.

-Moving through the dining hall there is access into the cloakroom and rear entrance.
+Moving through the dining hall, there is access into the cloakroom and rear entrance.
 There is also a staircase to the first floor.
-The kitchen has been very well designed to fill a large space but without it feeling overwhelming.
+The kitchen has been very well designed to fill a large space without it feeling overwhelming.
 There is a large central island and plenty of storage.
-The AGA sits on one side of the room and the owner has added in a large oven and hob to the other.
-Double doors open into the breakfast room which has a grand fireplace with wood burner, so it could also make a lovely sitting room or family room.
+The AGA sits on one side of the room and the owner has added a large oven and hob to the other.
+Double doors open into the breakfast room, which has a grand fireplace with wood burner, creating another generous reception space.

-All the main rooms are fitted with wood burners to create cosy spaces in winter.
-The current owners have enhanced the property with LED lighting, refurbished bathrooms and most importantly, carried out extensive work to the roof.
+The main reception rooms are fitted with wood burners, creating inviting spaces in winter.
+The current owners have enhanced the property with LED lighting, refurbished bathrooms and carried out extensive work to the roof.

 There are two staircases which access the first floor, where you’ll find the bedrooms.
 The largest rooms are at either end of the house.
-The master bedroom suite has been improved with the renovation of the ensuite to create a luxury space with high quality fittings and finish.
-The master bedroom is accessed via the dressing room where there are numerous built in wardrobes.
-The second and third bedrooms are also of a generous size and accommodate large four poster beds.
+The principal bedroom suite has been improved with the renovation of the ensuite to create a luxury space with high-quality fittings and finish.
+The principal bedroom is accessed via the dressing room, where there are numerous built-in wardrobes.
+The second and third bedrooms are also of a generous size and accommodate large four-poster beds.
 There are seven further bedrooms, all of which are bright, inviting spaces.
 They either have ensuite facilities or are very close to facilities.

-From the landing a staircase takes you up to the second floor.
-The amount of space here is a real surprise, with exposed wooden beams and plenty of light, with gorgeous, elevated views across the grounds, valley and hills beyond.
-The main space here has previously been used as a comprehensive gymnasium but could be used for a number of different things.
-It leads into another substantial room which is set up as a family games and TV room.
-It is big enough to create a home cinema space if desired.
-Also on this floor are various store rooms as well as a room with steam and sauna facilities and a further room currently set up as a massage/treatment room.
+From the landing, a staircase takes you up to the second floor.
+The amount of space here is a real surprise, with exposed wooden beams, plenty of light and gorgeous elevated views across the grounds, valley and hills beyond.
+The main space here has previously been used as a comprehensive gymnasium but could suit a number of different uses, subject to any necessary consents.
+It leads into another substantial room which is set up as a games and TV room.
+It is large enough to create a cinema space if desired.
+Also on this floor are various store rooms, as well as a room with steam and sauna facilities and a further room currently set up as a massage/treatment room.

 Exterior

 The house stands in simply landscaped grounds which include large areas of lawn and a park-like field providing space for grazing if required.
-The grounds are approached through a pair of electrically operated tall gates opening onto the gravelled drive leading to a generous parking and turning area beside the house.
+The grounds are approached through a pair of electrically operated tall gates opening onto the gravelled drive, which leads to a generous parking and turning area beside the house.

-All in all, Canonteign Manor is one of the South West’s most beautiful and important ancient homes.
-Presented in superb condition and situated in a spectacular yet convenient location.
+Canonteign Manor is one of the South West’s most significant ancient houses.
+Presented in good condition and situated in a spectacular yet convenient location, it offers a remarkable combination of history, scale, privacy and setting.

 Location